DritiTannk/send-mail-demo/README.md

 # Send Mail Demo

- _This project demonstrate how to send email from django using sendgrid - cloud-based SMTP provider._
+ _This project demonstrate how to send email from django._

 ##### Installation steps: